airbrake/airbrake-ios/README.md

 To see how this might help you, check out [this screencast](http://guicocoa.com/airbrake).
 If you have questions or need support, please visit [Airbrake support](http://help.airbrake.io/discussions/ios-notifier)

 The notifier requires iOS 5.0 or higher for iOS projects and Mac OS 10.7 or higher for Mac OS projects.
+It's also compitable with Swift.
 Current iOS Notifier version is 4.1.

 # Signals